 If so, you could be at risk of breaching the Working Time Regulations!

-Check your Employment Contracts.
+If you want to make sure you are managing annual leave correctly, you should begin by checking your Employment Contracts.
 If your staff are entitled to 20 days annual leave, plus bank holidays, the current leave year will see them only receive a maximum of 27 days leave.
 One day less than the statutory minimum of 28 days and thus, an unintentional breach of Working Time Regulations.

-Don’t be daft, Good Friday doesn’t just disappear!
+Don’t be daft; Good Friday doesn’t just disappear!

 Of course, you are absolutely correct!
 Here’s how it worked.
 Good Friday in 2018 was on 30th March 2018, thereby falling in 2017/18’s leave year.
 Meanwhile Good Friday 2019 will be on 19th April 2019 – well into the 2019/20 leave year.